tamasg05/openwebui_rag_base/poc/readme.txt

 -reproducibility: the tests were performed with a fixed set of document chunks to see whether the metrics change if the same tests are repeated, i.e. the chunks do not come from vector stores.
 Nevertheless, demo_query_to_openwebuicollection.py demonstrates how to connect an existing OpenWeb UI application through an API key from where the RAG chunks could also be retrieved.

 Setting up the environment:
-1.)
-Creating a virtual environment:
+1.a) Creating a virtual environment:
+    cd poc
     python -m venv ragtest_venv

+1.b) Activating the virtual environment
     . ./ragtest_venv/Scripts/activate
+    You need to activate this environment each time you use the tools

 2.)
 Installing necessary libraries:
     pip install -r requirements.txt